-A: You must be a U.S. citizen or eligible non-citizen, such as a Resident Alien, with a valid Social Security Number, be enrolled or admitted to degree or certificate program, have a high school diploma or recognized equivalent, such as a GED, be registered with Selective Service, if required, be making Satisfactory Academic Progress if previously enrolled, and not be in default on prior student loans to qualify for federal student aid.
+A: To qualify for federal student aid, you must be a U.S. citizen or an eligible non-citizen, such as a Resident Alien, with a valid Social Security Number, be enrolled or admitted to a degree or certificate program, have a high school diploma or recognized equivalent, such as a General Educational Development (GED), be making Satisfactory Academic Progress if previously enrolled, and not be in default on prior student loans.

 Q: How do I apply for financial aid?

-A: You only have to complete the FAFSA to be considered for financial aid at Moore College of Art & Design.
-Some colleges require a supplemental application.
-Additional forms are needed if you want to borrow loans, participate in the Federal Work Study program, or have been selected for verification.
-The college sends instructions for completing these forms.
+A: To being the process and be considered for financial aid, you must complete the FAFSA.
+Moore College of Art & Design's school code is 003300.
+You will need this when filling it out.
+In some cases, a supplemental application may be needed, and additional forms are required if you plan to borrow loans, participate in the Federal Work-Study program, or have been selected for verification.
+Moore will send you instructions for completing these forms, if needed.

 Q: Where can I get a copy of the FAFSA?

 A: You are encouraged to apply online at www.fafsa.ed.gov.
 The online application is faster and more accurate.
 Additionally, you may be able to transfer tax information directly from the IRS into your FAFSA online using the IRS Data Retrieval Tool.
 If you are unable to apply online, you should call the Federal Aid Processor at 1.800.433.3243 to request a paper copy.

 Q: When I submitted my FAFSA, it said my Expected Family Contribution (EFC) is zero.
 Does that mean I won’t have to pay for college?